GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 *Simulation for dataset collection.*
 Most #acr("DRL") research projects directly learn from a robotics simulator by running their policy within it to train.
 Simulators have also been leveraged to gather substantial synthetic datasets for offline training.
-The branch of #acr("RL") that operates on fixed interaction data collected apriori is offline reinforcement learning @levine_offline_2020.
+The branch of #acr("RL") that operates on fixed interaction data collected a priori is known as offline reinforcement learning.
 Despite its formulation deviating from the traditional, interaction-based framework of #acr("RL"), offline #acr("RL") offers sensible advantages.
 Gathering data remains a costly operation in any #acr("RL") training process, so delegating this task allows one to focus exclusively on algorithm development.
 It separates the expensive effort of gathering data and lets diverse research actors attempt to solve the underlying decision problem.